This summer Saulius Damulevicius was attempting to climb Broad Peak

-We will follow his progress with this diary…
+We followed his progress with this diary…

 “On July 19 “There’s been worse,” I encourage myself, continuing my descent from C3 to BC, raging blizzards.
 Visibility is limited, wet snow trembles in my eyes, and I need to “drop” 2100m of steep terrain with a heavy backpack.
 I am tired after a failed 4 day climb to the top of Broad Peak, the last two of which are almost without food and sleep.
 In fact, I don’t know if it was ever worse.
 I can’t remember because all the power of the brain is focused on safety and saving the body’s resources.